Chaim Kanievsky: Rulings and opinions

 Kanievsky took great effort to uphold the rulings and positions of Avrohom Karelitz, including: not relying on the heter mechira during the Shmita, prohibiting the use of electricity and water supplied through Shabbat desecration, not relying on city eruvs due to the difficulty of monitoring them from week to week, reading the Book of Esther in Bnei Brak also on Shushan Purim out of doubt, and more.

 To many visitors, Kanievsky instructed growing a beard and placing payot in front of the ears, prohibiting men from wearing watches due to the prohibition of cross-dressing in halakha, wearing long-sleeved shirts, writing Torah compositions, and more.

 He frequently advised people with various health issues to study Torah related to the nature of their ailment, either by its name or its content.

 Another prominent practice of his was encouraging early marriage around the age of eighteen, a practice followed by many of his grandchildren.

 In 2012, Kanievsky ruled that it is forbidden to possess or use a smartphone without individual permission from a posek, and that owners are not allowed to sell their phones, but should instead burn them.
 In 2015, he instructed United Hatzalah paramedics that in the event of a terrorist attack, they should not treat the terrorists before the victims, even if the terrorist is more seriously injured, and they may even leave the terrorist to die.

 In 2016, Kanievsky declared that medical cannabis was kosher for Passover as long as the possession of the cannabis is not in violation of the law of the land.

 In 2011, he interpreted Arab Spring uprisings as evidence that the Messiah may be near.
 In 2015, following the 2014 Jerusalem synagogue attack, he repeatedly referred to the imminent arrival of the Messiah, and urged diaspora Jews to make aliyah (immigrate to Israel), reportedly resulting in the arrival of a substantial number of French Jews.
 In February 2020, shortly before the Israeli legislative elections, it was reported by one rabbi that Kanievsky had stated that the coming of the Messiah was possibly imminent.

+In 2017, Kanievsky ruled that reporting instances of sexual child abuse to the police is mandatory, consistent with halakha (Jewish law).